Windsor Gardens

 AreaSearch assessment of residential development activity positions Windsor Gardens among the top 25% of areas assessed nationwide

-The average construction cost value for new properties is $379,000.
-In FY-26, there have been $28.8 million in commercial approvals, indicating strong local business investment.
-Compared to Greater Adelaide, Windsor Gardens has 17.0% less building activity per person but ranks at the 74th percentile nationally among assessed areas.
+In this financial year, there have been $28.8 million in commercial approvals, suggesting strong local business investment.
+Compared to Greater Adelaide, Windsor Gardens has 17.0% less building activity per person but ranks among the 74th percentile nationally when assessed against other areas.
+New development consists of 89.0% detached houses and 11.0% attached dwellings, maintaining the area's suburban character with detached housing attracting space-seeking buyers.

-New development comprises 89.0% detached houses and 11.0% attached dwellings, maintaining the area's suburban character and attracting space-seeking buyers with its emphasis on detached housing.
 With around 179 people per approval, Windsor Gardens reflects a growing area.
-Future projections estimate an addition of 2,799 residents by 2041.
-At current development rates, new housing supply should comfortably meet demand, providing favourable conditions for buyers and potentially supporting population growth beyond current projections.
+Future projections estimate an addition of 2,797 residents by 2041.
+At current development rates, new housing supply should comfortably meet demand, providing favourable conditions for buyers and potentially supporting growth beyond current population projections.

 Frequently Asked Questions - Development